IanAtOSU/AudioZoo/README.md

 2. Unzip the contents
 3. Run the AudioZoo.exe file

-# How to use AudioZoo to create your own music (Use-case Example)
+# How to use AudioZoo to create your own music
 1. Add any necessary sound files to the AudioZoo/Sounds folder
     - AudioZoo comes preloaded with guitar, bass, flute, bell, and drum sounds.
     - The Sounds/Out/ folder is used for temporary storage of manipulated audio.
 Any Sounds stored here will be deleted on exit of the AudioZoo application